TourCMS/tourcms-php/README.md

 ## Upgrading from version 1.x

 If you are upgrading from version 1.x of the library this should be more or less a straight swap.
-The major change being that to adhere to modern [PSR-4](http://www.php-fig.org/psr/psr-4/) standards, the class is now namespaced.
+The major change being that to adhere to PHP [PSR-4](http://www.php-fig.org/psr/psr-4/) standards, the class is now namespaced.
 Broadly speaking there are two different ways to update existing code to account for this:

 ### Aliasing the namespace

-If you already have a global include file that includes `tourcms.php` you could add this immediately after `tourcms.php` is included and the rest of your code should work as is:
+If you already have a global include file that includes `tourcms.php` you could add the following line immediately after `tourcms.php` is included:

 ```php
 use TourCMS\Utils\TourCMS as TourCMS;
 ```

-Then when you create a new instance of the TourCMS class, just:
+Your existing code should then work as-is, for example when you create a new instance of the TourCMS class you would have:

 ```php
 $tourcms = new TourCMS(0, 'YOUR_PASSWORD', 'simplexml');